Franco Alfano: Career

-Alfano was born in Posillipo, Naples.
-He attended piano lessons given privately by Alessandro Longo, and harmony and composition respectively under Camillo de Nardis (1857–1951) and Paolo Serrao at the Conservatory San Pietro a Majella in Naples.
-Later, after graduating, in 1895 he pursued further composition studies with Hans Sitt and Salomon Jadassohn in Leipzig.
-While working there he met his idol, Edvard Grieg, and wrote numerous piano and orchestral pieces.
+While working in Leipzig, he met his idol, Edvard Grieg, and wrote numerous piano and orchestral pieces.
+From 1899 to about 1905 he lived in Paris, where he composed ballet music, but also travelled in northern Europe, including to Russia.

 From 1918 he was Director of the Conservatory of Bologna, from 1923 Director of the Turin Conservatory, and from 1947 to 1950 Director of the Rossini Conservatory in Pesaro.
-Alfano died in San Remo.
+Alfano died in Sanremo.

 Operas

 Alfano completed his first opera, Miranda (unpublished), for which he also wrote the libretto based on a novel by Antonio Fogazzaro, in 1896.
 His work La Fonte di Enschir (libretto by Luigi Illica) was refused by Ricordi but was presented in Wrocław (then Breslau) as Die Quelle von Enschir on 8 November 1898.
 It enjoyed some success.

 There followed the opera Risurrezione in 1904.
 It was based on Tolstoy, and the lead soprano role of Katerina Mihaylovna was later sung by Magda Olivero.

 Cyrano de Bergerac followed.
 This based on the famous play by Edmond Rostand and composed to the French libretto by Henri Cain.
 It had its Italian premiere in Rome in January 1936 and its French premiere in Paris four months later.
 It was recently revived by the Kiel Opera (Germany), the Montpellier Radio Festival (France) and the Metropolitan Opera, New York City, starring Plácido Domingo in the title role.

 In 1921, La Leggenda di Sakùntala appeared, described by some as his most important stage work, and while it was successful enough to have Arturo Toscanini recommend Alfano for the completion of Puccini's posthumous Turandot, the performance materials were thought destroyed in an air raid during the Second World War.
 Alfano reconstructed it in 1952 as Sakùntala, after Abhijñānaśākuntalam (The Recognition of Sakuntala), the Sanskrit play by Kālidāsa.
 Subsequently, the original version was recovered in 2005, with the two versions available for performance today.
 The second version of Sakùntala was performed in New York City by Teatro Grattacielo in the fall of 2013.